 The Compensation Committee operates under a written charter adopted by the Board.
-The primary function of the Compensation Committee is to advise and assist the Board in overseeing Toronto Hydro's compensation program and assessing the performance and compensation of the CEO.
-Specifically, under the terms of its charter, the Compensation Committee is responsible for assisting the Board in fulfilling its responsibilities with respect to: the recruitment and assessment of the performance of the CEO; the approval of the compensation of the CEO and review of the compensation of the other executive officers of Toronto Hydro; the review and approval of executive compensation disclosure; and the general oversight of the compensation structure and benefit plans and programs for Toronto Hydro.
+The primary function of the Compensation Committee is to advise and assist the Board in overseeing Toronto Hydro's compensation program and assessing the performance and compensation of the CEO and the other officers of the Corporation.
+Specifically, under the terms of its charter, the Compensation Committee is responsible for assisting the Board in fulfilling its responsibilities with respect to: the recruitment and assessment of the performance of the CEO; the review and approval of the compensation of the CEO and the other executive officers of Toronto Hydro; the review and approval of executive compensation disclosure; and the general oversight of the compensation structure and benefit plans and programs for Toronto Hydro.